neogeo-technologies/ckan-widget/readme.md

 ## Instalation

 ``
+cd ckan-widget
-cd ckan-widget && npm start
+npm install && npm start
 ``

 Then open http://localhost:3000/ to see the widget app.